Cape Charles in Northampton County, Virginia — The American South (Mid-Atlantic)

 Erected 2010 by Department of Historic Places.
 (Marker Number WY-4.)

 Location.
 37° 16.089′ N, 76° 0.481′ W. Marker is in Cape Charles, Virginia, in Northampton County.
-Marker is on Randolph Avenue (Virginia Route 84), on the left when traveling west.
+It is on Randolph Avenue (Virginia Route 84), on the left when traveling west.
 Located at the Cape Charles Museum and Welcome Center.
 Touch for map.
-Marker is in this post office area: Cape Charles VA 23310, United States of America.
+Marker is at or near this postal address: 814 Randolph Ave, Cape Charles VA 23310, United States of America.
 Touch for directions.

 Regarding Cape Charles.
 National Register of Historic Places: